Reciprocity

 1. Directly Beneficial

 This could be in the form of a “Your download is coming!” message, with the added text that assures users they will have it soon, and that in the meantime they might like the brand to send them a download link or to subscribe to their newsletter.
 All users need to do is provide their email address.
-The brand further assures users that they will never share the users’ details, as well as the point that users can unsubscribe at any time.
+The brand further makes users feel assured that they’ll never share the users’ details—as well as the point that users can unsubscribe at any time.

 2. “Door-in-the-Face” Technique

 This unpleasant-sounding strategy is well-known in psychology and has nothing to do with physical violence.
-In interaction design, designers could propose an expensive offering or request a considerable investment of time from visitors as outlined below:
+In interaction design, designers could propose an expensive offering or request a considerable investment of time from visitors—below is a kind of outline of this:

 “Our fully-personalized service, only $800 per month!